kennykyle/Nome---Linux-On-Screen-Keyboard/README.md

 2. Macros.
 3. Custom fonts.
 4. KDE Plasma support.
+5. Add debugging tool and log inspection.
-5. Improve Customization Window UI.
+6. Improve Customization Window UI.
-6. New update notification.
+7. New update notification via github api.
 No auto update for security purposes.
+8. More languages.

 ## Contributing

 This project exists because accessibility matters.
 If Nome helps you, if it almost helps you, or if you know how to make it better, contributions are welcome.
 Good improvements include new layouts, safer installers, better prediction data handling, accessibility testing, bug fixes, GNOME version compatibility work, documentation, themes, and ideas from people who actually depend on tools like this every day.

-## License

-Add a license file before publishing if this repository is intended for public reuse.